I have this hunch, that the reason people like bagels so much is because there are SO many ways to eat them!

 You have a toaster, but do you have these fun gadgets?
 Here are some bagel accessories that will make baking and serving bagels easier.

-Struggle to slice a bagle perfectly down the middle?
+Struggle to slice a bagel perfectly down the middle?
 This little Bagel Biter gadget makes it easy.

-And if you’re planning on making my bagel recipe, this Oven Bagel Mold will help you form your dough into bagel shapes with ease.
+And if you’re planning on making my bagel recipe, this set of Oven Bagel Molds will help you form your dough into bagel shapes with ease.
 I wish I found this earlier.

 Oh, and it can also be used for doughnuts!

-I may have forgotten to mention this, but it’s National Bagel Day!
+I may have forgotten to mention this, but it’s National Bagelfest Day!
 So if these bagel-inspired finds weren’t convincing enough to have one of your own, now you have no excuse!

 From my home to yours,